Error Handling & Retry Logic - Best Practices for State Machines

 Retry with backoff (self-loop)

-Use a self-looping neuron with context to track attempts and implement exponential backoff:
+Use a self-looping neuron with context to track per-neuron per-stimulation retry attempts (metadata), while business data flows through payloads:

 import { withCtx, collateral } from '@cnstra/core';